What’s good about Sloppy Joes?

 What is good to serve with Old Fashioned Sloppy Joes?

 - Medium-sized skillet

 - 2 Lbs Ground Beef 80% or 90% lean works well

 - ½ Small Onion

-- ½ Large Green Pepper red pepper or celery can be substatuded
+- ½ Large Green Pepper red peppers or celery can be substituted

 - 2 Cloves Garlic minced